1fish2/BBQTimer/README.md

 ## Notification Channel Settings (Android 8.0+)

 In Android 8.0 (Oreo), you can use the system Settings to adjust notification sounds.
 Beware that some changes will disable the app's periodic alarm sounds or lock screen features.

-Key settings:
+Settings:

 * Apps &amp; notifications / notifications / On the lock screen: **Show all notification content**
 * Apps &amp; notifications / App info / BBQ Timer / App notifications / **On**